allpowerlabs/KS_PowerPallet/README.txt

 	Bug #7, Message uses pound symbol: # Deap Sea controller set to:

+	Bug #9, Added a minimum off time to the fuel switch logic to extend the life of the fuel auger relays.
+The default is 30 seconds, but is adjustable from 1 to 60 seconds.

 	Bug #11, Grate motor power output low.
 		Null EEPROM value wasn't handled correctly, so grate power level was defaulting to 0 instead of 100.